-As an application of the knowledge, skills and experience gained in the previous stages of the course, the research project (worth 30 credits) enables you to produce a sustained piece of critical writing on a topic of your choosing.
+As an application of the knowledge, skills and experience gained in the previous stages of the course, the Graduate Diploma Project enables you to produce a sustained piece of critical writing on a topic of your choosing.

 We don't anticipate there being any significant additional costs for this course, as all books are available either in the library or online.
 You will receive a printing and photocopying allowance once you register for the course, but you will have to cover the costs of any additional printing, over and above this allowance, yourself.

 Discover your funding options to help with tuition fees and living costs.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 For more information see our philosophy specific funding.

 Eligibility: Home (UK) students.

 Scholarship award: a contribution of £5,000 towards living costs.
 For more information on eligibility and how to apply see our philosophy funding.